vms3-demo-purpose/weather-program/README.md

 C. `weather-save-data` will store data in the following [schema](https://github.com/vms3-demo-purpose/weather-program/files/9934736/CREATE_TABLE.sql.txt) based on data from the JSON.
 (Step 4)

-D. `weather-show-data` will present data by reading what is stored in the database.
+Another front-end will be connecting to `weather-save-data` to retrieve weather records to be visually displayed.

 # Running the container
 Clone the repository.
 Open PowerShell (preferably with administrator rights), navigate to the `/weather-program/` directory and run the following command:

-`docker compose up --build --force-recreate -d`
+`docker compose up --build -d`

 # Verifying that each container is running properly: